raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 [To Grok a Mockingbird]: http://raganwald.com/2018/08/30/to-grok-a-mockingbird.html
 [Why Y?
 Deriving the Y Combinator in JavaScript]: http://raganwald.com/2018/09/10/why-y.html

-WHile higely important theoretically, the most practical application for the Y Combinator usually given is when we want to decorate a recursive function, such as when memoizing it.
+While highly important theoretically, the most practical application for the Y Combinator usually given is when we want to decorate a recursive function, such as when memoizing it.
 That idea has been mentioned a number of times independently.

-Another interesting application is given in Ruby, for [implementing autovivification in Ruby hashes].
+Another interesting application is given in Ruby, for [implementing auto-vivification in Ruby hashes].

-[implementing autovivification in Ruby hashes]: https://www.sbf5.com/~cduan/technical/ruby/ycombinator.shtml
+[implementing auto-vivification in Ruby hashes]: https://www.sbf5.com/~cduan/technical/ruby/ycombinator.shtml

-For a couple of reasons, autovivifying hashes are unlikely to become a standard idiom in JavaScript, but the ideas behind it are interesting and may be useful in their own right.
+For a couple of reasons, auto-vivifying hashes are unlikely to become a standard idiom in JavaScript, but the ideas behind it are interesting and may be useful in their own right.
 That, and it's a great hack.
-So let's sort out how to implement autovivifying hashes in JavaScript.
+So let's sort out how to implement auto-vivifying hashes in JavaScript.

 ---